gentoo/policy-guide/other-metadata.rst

 is not presently required when statically linking to dependencies installed by separate packages in the repository.

-The licenses for files that are not installed but that are used at build time are not listed explicitly.
+The licenses for files that are neither installed nor used at build time shall not be listed.

 *Rationale*: the primary purpose of the license support in the package manager is to provide the users with ability to decide on acceptable